Past Events

 (Hopefully not) Too Hot to Handle: the Internal Energies of Ions During IM

-We will discuss efforts by the IM community to improve the duty cycle of IM measurements.
-Before the meeting, participants should read “Pseudorandom Sequence Modifications for Ion Mobility Orthogonal Time-of-Flight Mass Spectrometry” by Clowers et al. LINK
+• Multiplexing of Time-Dispersive IM Measurements.
+We will then discuss efforts by the IM community to improve the duty cycle of IM measurements.
+Before the meeting, participants should read “Pseudorandom Sequence Modifications for Ion Mobility Orthogonal Time-of-Flight Mass Spectrometry” by Clowers and coworkers.

 • John C. Fjeldsted is Agilent’s senior director of LC/MS Research and Development.
 He presented on the Agilent IM-MS platform and recent developments in IM-MS.